tylermante10/NAIIDS/README.md

 ## How to test on your local computer:

+**PART 1**
 1. Command: "git clone {insert-link-here}"
-2. With a python interpereter, type "python(3) SGDTest.py"
+2. With a python interpreter, type "python(3) SGDTest.py"
     a.
-Note: This will work with using the path to the files as described above.
+Note: This will work by using the path to the files as described above.
+    b.
+Note: this is a basic version, it only predicts based on a small sample.
+SGDTest is meant as a one-click "trial" run of our model (all that will be displayed is a Prediction Accuracy).
+See Part 2 for more involvement.
 3. Results will print!

+**PART 2**
+_Assuming you have completed the above sets (i.e. correctly connecting to test.db and train.db)_
+1. Command: "git clon {insert-link-here}"
+2. Command: "pip install matplotlib"
+3. With a python interpreter, type "python(3) SGDclassifier.py"
+    a.
+Note: This will work by using the path to the files as described above.
+4. Results will print.
+    a.
+Results include: Confusion Matrix, Classification Report, ROC curve (this will be saved in a file called "ROC_curve_comparison.png", and Prediction Accuracy.